vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 You define Cloud Object Storage components in the [cos.tf](cos.tf) file.

 ## VPC placement groups

 You can create multiple VPC placement groups in the [vpc_placement_groups.tf](/vpc_placement_groups.tf) file.
-For more information about VPC placement groups, see the [About Placement Groups for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) section of the IBM Cloud Docs.
+For more information about VPC placement groups, see the [About placement groups](https://cloud.ibm.com/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) section of the IBM Cloud Docs.

 ## Usage

 ### Template for multiple patterns

 You can use the modular design of this module to provision architectures for VSI, clusters, or a combination of both.
 Include a provider block and a copy of the [variables.tf](variables.tf) file.
 By referencing this template as a module, you support users who want to add `clusters` or a `vsi` by adding the relevant variable block.
+No corrections required.

 #### VSI example